Controlling Birds at Aquaculture Facilities

 Birds can cause serious monetary damage to aquaculture facilities.
 Consequently, it is in the grower’s best interest to take necessary precautions to minimize the likelihood that birds will become a problem.
 First, when selecting a site for an aquaculture facility, avoid areas near known concentrations of fish-eating birds.
 Second, when designing a facility, design it so that total exclusion is possible over at least most of the ponds and raceways.
 Third, if birds do become a problem, identify the species causing the damage and use control methods effective for that particular species.
 Consult USDA-APHIS Wildlife Services personnel to determine which control techniques will work best.

 Finally, start control programs early, before birds are a major problem, use a variety of techniques, and be persistent.
 Lethal methods should only be used as a last resort, and permits are required before lethal methods are begun.

 Portions of this fact sheet were adapted from Prevention and Control of Wildlife Damage, a two-volume manual edited by Scott E. Hygnstrom, Robert M. Timm, and Gary E. Larson and published by the University of Nebraska’s Cooperative Extension Division, USDA APHIS-ADC, and the Great Plains Agricultural Council’s Wildlife Committee.
 Partial funding for this fact sheet was provided by the Wild Resource Conservation Fund.

-This publication was prepared by Shannon T. Falker, assistant wildlife extension specialist, and Margaret C. Brittingham, associate professor of wildlife resources
+This publication was prepared by Shannon T. Falker, former assistant wildlife extension specialist, and Margaret C. Brittingham, professor of wildlife resources.